prodgang/bookofprimes/_sources/words/post/next.md

 * We've seen that productive Heyting algebras are subtly different from the divisibility lattices.
 Does this give rise to meaningful differences in the internal logics?

+## Indepedence

+I've claimed that addition can't be defined productively.
+I have a hunch that $\sqcup$ can't be defined additively.
+Would be nice to prove those claims.
+More generally, I reckon a model theoretic analysis on the productive axioms (plus induction schema of course) would be useful.

 ## Number Theory

 Do prods simplify the proof of Fermat's Last Theorem?
 I wrote down a version of this once, but can't remember where I put it.
 What about the Riemmann hypothesis?
 I wouldn't be much of a crackpot internet number theorist if I didn't claim to have solved it, would I?